happycog/Antenna/README.md

 If used as a single tag, it returns the HTML embed/object code for the video.
 If used as a pair, you get access to the 5 variables above and can use them in conditionals.

+**NOTE** For this to work with all urls please ensure that in Weblog/Channel -> Preferences, you have 'Automatically turn URLs and email addresses into links?' set to 'No'.

 Compatibility
 -------